mig82/SecretField/README.md

-# SecretField
+# Secret Field

 This project showcases an example of how to build a *Reusable Secret Field Component* using *Kony Visualizer*.
 The Visualizer project just serves as a wrapper to demo the component.
 The component -called `com.mig82.SecretField` is the real focus of this exercise.

+This component showcases several **standard properties** and a **custom method** called `toggle` which is meant for external code to be able to switch the visibility of the secret text programmatically.

 ## Implementation Notes

-This project was built using Kony Visualizer Visualizer 8.4.22.
+This project was built using Kony Visualizer Quantum 8.4.22.

 ## Use Cases